-Creamy Vidalia Onion Dip ~ this deliciously addictive dip is an update of the classic onion soup mix dip that we all grew up eating.
+Creamy Vidalia Onion Dip is a deliciously irresistible update of the classic onion soup mix dip that we all grew up eating.
 I lightened it up and added lots of fresh minced sweet onion ~ sorry mom, but this is sooooo much better!

 The silky sour cream and yogurt base is so cool and refreshing that everybody will literally dive bomb the bowl, so be sure to make extra.

 The original mid-century style French onion dip was made by mixing a tub of sour cream with a packet of dry onion soup mix.
 It’s a great dip, but…let’s just say it was begging for a refresh.
 I lighten up the sour cream with Greek yogurt, and add minced sweet Vidalia onion and lots of snipped chives ~ it makes all the difference, I could eat this for days…